 As mentioned, this hike does not cross any overly steep or strenuous sections.

 As mentioned, a unique aspect of this trek is all of the tunnels you pass through en route to the main waterfalls!
-Some of them are as long as a few hundred meters.
-Mind your head when passing through them as the “ceiling” in some places is quite low.
+The natural landscapes that create these are phenomenal – some of them are as long as a few hundred meters.
+Mind your head when passing through them, as the “ceiling” in some places is quite low.

-The halfway point of the trek (6 km in) is when you reach the main waterfall (the Green Cauldron) – which is an epic spot to chill out and eat some lunch.
+The halfway point of the trek (6 km in) is when you reach the main waterfall (the Green Cauldron).
+This is an epic spot to chill out and eat some lunch.
 Note that due to a landslide in recent years, there is signage stating that the path to the main waterfall is closed.

-Nobody was around and we did not feel like the conditions were overly dangerous at that time (even though it was raining a bit) – though it is your call whether or not you continue past the sign to the waterfall – which we did.
+Nobody was around, and we did not feel like the conditions were overly dangerous at that time (even though it was raining a bit).
+It is your call to judge your own safety, whether or not you continue past the sign to the waterfall, which we did.

-Another classic route on Madeira, the Vereda da Ponta de São Lourenço Hike brings you to the most eastern point on Madeira, whee land’s end meets the sea.
+Another classic route on Madeira, the Vereda da Ponta de São Lourenço Hike brings you to the most eastern point on Madeira.
+Where land’s end meets the sea and you can see the Canary Islands (not actually, but if you could, then it’d be here).

-This spot is famous for epic coastal views, the red-clay jagged cliffs and hills, and, unique rock formations that have been sculpted over millions of years by the pounding of the Atlantic ocean and wind.
+This spot is famous for epic coastal views, the red-clay jagged cliffs and hills, and unique rock formations.
+These natural landscapes that make up Madeira hikes have been sculpted over millions of years by the pounding of the Atlantic Ocean and wind.

 Photo: Chris Lininger

-If you are a drone pilot, Ponta de São Lourenço Hike may fast become one of your favorite hikes of all time.
-From the air, some of the last landmasses (cut off from the trail/mainland by seawater) resemble a tail, which is why somebody aptly named it “the dragons tail”.
+If you are a drone pilot, Ponta de São Lourenço Hike may fast become one of your favourite hikes of all time.
+From the air, some of the last landmasses (cut off from the hiking trails and mainland by seawater) resemble a tail.
+Which is why somebody aptly named it “the dragon’s tail”.

 Photo: Chris Lininger